SamArgt/rpy-motion-detector/README.md

 - Captures pictures and records videos when motion is detected.
 - Pre-capture buffering to include frames before motion is detected.
 - Configurable event hooks for custom actions (e.g., notifications).
-- Easy-to-use configuration via a TOML file.
+- Easy-to-use configuration via a INI file.

 ## Requirements